-With the War On Terror entering its second decade, the military forces of the United States continues to operate at a high tempo.
+The War On Terror is now entering its second decade.
+But do not expect to see any attrition here as the military forces of the United States continue to operate at a high tempo to keep this proud country safe and defended.
+From encouraging hunter and would-be soldiers to invest in army surplus such as that sold by bch tactical, to encouraging service in the military.
 A salient factor of U.S. military forces has always been the high level of training that its members receive.

 It is this training that is the focus of this list.
 Military personnel are tasked with performing dangerous missions that require not just bravery, but a high degree of skill to accomplish.
 This why many of them must take the ASVAB exam to ensure they have the mental skills available.
 Apparently, ASVAB Boot Camp (learn more at https://asvabbootcamp.com/tests/asvab-practice-test) is a great source to help aspiring soldiers sharpen their mental skills.